Mary Ellen Vigeant, Director

 Beatrice Hammett, Student Accessibility Coordinator

-Beatrice (she/her) consults with campus partners to implement accommodations for students with a range of access needs and circumstances and manages student cases overseen by the Office of the Dean of Students.
-Beatrice also assists with wellness programming for students, including Law Student Mental Health Day and Lawyers in Balance.
-Prior to joining OAS, she served as an Intake Specialist with the Division of Rehabilitation Services Pre-Employment Transition Services.
-Beatrice earned her B.S. in Community Health from the University of Maryland School of Public Health with a special focus on Disabilities Studies and Professional Writing.
-She also earned her M.A. in Higher Education from the University of Maryland College of Education where she found her passion for post-secondary education, inclusive higher education programs, and ensuring equitable access to higher education.
+Beatrice (she/her) consults with campus partners to implement accommodations for students with a range of access needs.
+Prior to joining OAS, Beatrice served as an Intake Specialist with the Division of Rehabilitation Services Pre-Employment Transition Services.
+Beatrice earned a B.S. in Community Health from the University of Maryland School of Public Health and a M.A. in Higher Education from the University of Maryland College of Education where she found her passion for post-secondary education, inclusive higher education programs, and ensuring equitable access to higher education.
 Outside of work, Beatrice enjoys trying new foods and cuisines, tending to her plants, and spending time with her family and friends.